ERHS-CS-Club/AR-project/README.md

 - Learn how to use the Unity Engine
 - Learn how to build apps to iOS devices

-The ultimate goal for this app is to teach elementary English in a innovative way.
+The ultimate goal of this app is to teach English innovatively.